 Containership shipping refers to the transport of containerized trade which encompasses mainly the carriage of finished goods, but an increasing number of other cargoes in container boxes.
 Containerized trade is the fastest growing sector of seaborne trade.
 Containerships are further categorized by their size measured in terms of teu capacity and whether they have their own gearing.
 The different categories of containerships are as follows.
 Post-Panamax vessels are generally vessels with carrying capacity of more than 4,000 teu.
 Panamax vessels are vessels with carrying capacity from 3,000 to 4,000 teu, and, in some designs, even up to 5,000 teu; these vessels are called such because the measurements of their beam and draft are the maximum that allows them to go through the Panama Canal.
-Intermediate containerships are vessels with carrying capacity from 2,000 to 3,000 teu.
-Handysize containerships are vessels with carrying capacity from 1,300 to 2,000 teu and are sometimes equipped with cargo loading and unloading gear.
+Intermediate containerships are vessels with carrying capacity from 1,300 to 2,000 teu and are sometimes equipped with cargo loading and unloading gear.
 Finally, Feeder containerships are vessels with carrying capacity from 500 to 1,300 teu and are usually equipped with cargo loading and unloading gear.
 Containerships are primarily employed in time charter contracts with liner companies, which in turn employ them as part of the scheduled liner operations.
 Feeder containership are put in liner schedules feeding containers to and from central regional ports (hubs) where larger containerships provide cross ocean or longer haul service.
 The length of the time charter contract can range from several months to years.